-The recent EPDP Team discussion on this Recommendation drew a distinction between:

-Data elements that are transferred from registrar to registry as a result of the seven enumerated purposes for processing registration data, and

-The requirements of the Thick Whois Policy that is in its implementation phase

-The set of data elements to be transferred as a result of the “Purposes” is currently being completed by a small team.

-The recent discussion also highlighted that some registries wish to not receive data for which they have no GDPR-compliant purpose for processing.

-Therefore, this language below describes the results of our data analysis work and highlights the issue of the Thick Whois Policy, its potential clash with GDPR and calls for a supplementary review of that Policy.

 Proposed Final Report language in relation to Charter Question c) Transfer of data from registrar to registry (changes from Initial Report in redline):

 EPDP Team considerations and deliberations in addressing the charter questions:

-For each of the purposes, the EPDP Team has identified where and which data elements are required to be transferred from the registrar to registry for the purposes identified in response to charter question a) as well as the identified corresponding lawful basis – see the data elements workbooks in Annex D for further details.
-Those processing activities identified as having as a lawful basis under GDPR Art 6.1(b) were considered by the EPDP Team to be necessary for the performance of a contract, i.e., to deliver the service of fulfilling a domain registration.
-[PROPOSED RE-WRITE OF THE SECOND BULLET POINT]: As part of this analysis, the EPDP Team has identified a set of data elements that are required to be transferred from the registrar to the registry in order to fulfill the Purposes for Processing Registration Data.
-This set of data elements constitutes a “mean data set” i.e. the aggregate minimum data set of all identified Purposes, that registrars will be required to transfer to registries.
-This mean data set also includes those data elements that MAY NOT be transferred from the registrar to the registry, where such a Registry does not require such a transfer (with due regard to that registry’s terms, conditions and policies)Recommendation 5 - Data elements to be transferred from Registrars to Registries
+For each of the Purposes for Processing Registration Data (above), the EPDP Team has identified where and which data elements are required to be transferred from the registrar to registry for the “Purposes” identified in response to charter question (a)) as well as the identified corresponding lawful basis.
+As an illustration, please see the data elements workbooks in Annex D of this report for further details.
+Those processing activities identified as having as a lawful basis were considered by the EPDP Team.

+As part of this analysis, the EPDP Team has identified a set of data elements that are required to be transferred from the registrar to the registry in order to fulfill the Purposes for Processing Registration Data.
+This set of data elements constitutes an “aggregate minimum data set.”
+This is an aggregate minimum data set of all identified Purposes that registrars will be required to transfer to registries.
+This aggregate minimum data set also includes those data elements that MAY NOT be transferred from the registrar to the registry, where such a registry does not require such a transfer (with due regard to that registry’s terms, conditions, and policies).

+Recommendation 5 - Data elements to be transferred from Registrars to Registries

-The EPDP Team recommends that the specifically-identified data elements under “[t]ransmission of registration data from Registrar to Registry” withithe data elements workbooks must be transferred from registrar to registry.
+The EPDP Team recommends that the specifically-identified data elements under “[t]ransmission of registration data from Registrar to Registry”, as illustrated in the aggregate minimum data set, must be transferred from registrar to registry provided an appropriate legal basis exists and data processing agreement is in place.
 In the aggregate, these data elements are: